Approximate and discrete Euclidean vector bundles: Introduction

 We show that the maps of \cref{thmC} are algorithmic when the input approximate cocycles are discrete approximate cocycles on a finite simplicial complex (see \cref{pseudocode-sw1}, \cref{pseudocode-eu}, and \cref{pseudocode-sw2}).
 The time and space complexity of the algorithms is polynomial in the number of vertices of the simplicial complex.
 For $\sw_1$, the complexity is also polynomial in $d$, while, for $\sw_2$, the complexity is exponential in $d$ and depends on calculating geodesic distances on the Spin group.
 In \cref{technicalities-about-algo} we explain how to perform these calculations for small values of $d$.

-\paragraph{Computational examples.} To show that our algorithms are not just theoretical, we run them on actual data and show how they can be combined with persistent cohomology computations to obtain cohomological as well as bundle-theoretical information of the data; this is done in \cref{examples-section}.
-A proof-of-concept implementation of our algorithms, together with code to replicate the examples, can be found at \cite{examples-code}.
+\paragraph{Computational examples.} We demonstrate our algorithms on data and show how they can be combined with persistent cohomology computations to obtain cohomological as well as bundle-theoretical information of the data; this is done in \cref{examples-section}.
+A proof-of-concept implementation of our algorithms, together with code to replicate the examples, can be found at~\cite{examples-code}.